 BLACK PLAGUE Brewing’s History & Mission

 Determined to find a way or make one, the idea of BLACK PLAGUE was born to create a community, relationships, and great beer.
 Founded in 2015, BLACK PLAGUE began as an abstract idea about bringing people together over delicious beer… but it quickly became more than that.
-Doors opened in June 2017 and within our first year, we won a bronze medal at the 2018 US Open Beer Championship for our 1347 IPA (an international competition with over 6,000+ beers).
+Doors opened in June 2017 and we have won multiple awards for our beers.

 BLACK PLAGUE Brewing represents the misfits, renegades, underdogs, rebels, rule-breakers, nonconformists, hustlers, D-I-Yers, and all those who strive to be better, stand out from the crowd, and follow their true passion.
 Our mission is to provide deliciously fresh hand-crafted beer, to empower others by encouraging positive social goodwill, promoting collaboration, and inspiring creative self-expression.